 Please reach out to your Equifax unemployment representative to help address potential SUI tax rate impacts resulting from COVID-19.
 Not a current client?
 Please feel free to contact our Employment Tax Consulting Group with any questions.

 Disclaimer: The information provided herein is subject to change.
 It is intended as general guidance and not intended to convey specific tax or legal advice.
 Equifax is not providing, and cannot provide, tax and legal advice.
 Before taking any actions, employers should consult with internal and/or external counsel.

-Per SUI Tax Measures Report for 2020 issued by the U.S. Department of Labor, Office of Unemployment Insurance, Division of Fiscal and Actuarial Services (April 2021).
+Per 2021 SUI Tax Measures Report issued by the U.S. Department of Labor, Office of Unemployment Insurance, Division of Fiscal and Actuarial Services (March 2022).

 Per data obtained from the TreasuryDirect site (a service offered by the U.S. Department of the Treasury Bureau of the Fiscal Service).

 Per respective Unemployment Insurance Data Summary reports published by the U.S. Department of Labor.